 - A. APPROPRIATIONS.
 The level of budgetary control is at the Department level budget in the General and Enterprise Funds, and at the fund level in all other funds.
 When budget adjustments among Departments and/or funds are necessary, these must be approved by the City Council.
 Budget appropriations at lower levels of control, which is defined as transfers, shall be made in accordance with the applicable administrative procedures. - B. AMENDMENTS TO THE BUDGET.
 In accordance with the City Charter, all budget amendments shall be approved by the Council. - C. CENTRAL CONTROL.
 No recognized or significant salary or capital budgetary savings in any Department shall be spent by the Department Director without the prior authorization of the City Manager.
 However, Department Directors are authorized to approve budgetary line items transfers in the same fund within their own assigned departments.
 The City Manager assigns Departments to each Director as areas of their responsibilities, and documents it in the City's Organization Chart. - D. PURCHASING.
 All purchases should be in accordance with the City's purchasing policies as defined in the Purchasing Manual.
-In accordance with Charter provisions, purchases and contracts as per the City's Procurement Policy, will be reviewed and recommended by staff and presented to Council for approval. - E. PROMPT PAYMENT.
-All invoices approved for payment by the proper City authorities shall be paid by the Finance Department within thirty (30) calendar days of receipt in accordance of Government Code Title 10.
-General Government, Subtitle F. State and Local Contracts and Fund Management, Chapter 2251.021 and other related state and local government laws and regulations. - F. EQUIPMENT FINANCING.
+In accordance with the Charter provisions, purchases, and contracts as per the City's Procurement Policy, will be reviewed and recommended by staff and presented to Council for approval. - E. PROMPT PAYMENT.
+All invoices approved for payment by the proper City authorities shall be paid by the Finance Department within thirty (30) calendar days of receipt in accordance of with the Government Code Title 10.
+General Government, Subtitle F. State and Local Contracts and Fund Management, Chapter 2251, Section 2251.021 and other related state and local government laws and regulations.

+- F. EQUIPMENT FINANCING.
 Equipment is accounted for at the original acquisition cost, which includes purchase price plus any costs incurred to place the equipment in service.
 Equipment may be leased or financed when the unit purchase price is \$5,000 or more and the useful life is at least five years.
 Departments shall contact the Finance Department for transfer or disposal instructions. - G. RISK MANAGEMENT.
 The City will aggressively pursue every opportunity to provide for the Public's and City employees' safety and to manage its risks.
 The goal shall be to minimize the risk of loss of resources through liability claims with an emphasis on safety programs.
 All reasonable options will be investigated to finance risks.
-Such options may include risk transfer, insurance, and risk retention. - H. AUTHORIZATION OF PAYMENT.
+Such options may include risk transfer, insurance, and risk retention. - H. AUTHORIZATION OF PAYMENT.INVESTMENTS AND PAYMENTS.
 Two signatures are required to conduct business on behalf of the City of Burleson, Texas.
 Both the City Manager and the Director of Finance, or their designee(s), are hereby authorized to execute the required Agreement with the Bank Depository.
 Designee(s) who are authorized to transact business on behalf of the City Manager are the City of Burleson's Deputy City Manager or the City Secretary.
-The designee who is authorized to transact business on behalf of the Director of Finance is the City of Burleson's Assistant Director of Finance and Controller.
+The designee who is authorized to transact business on behalf of the Director of Finance is the City of Burleson's Assistant Director of Finance and Controller. approve investments and payments for the City.

-- I. AUTHORIZATION OF WIRE TRANSFERS BY THE CITY. - 1.
-In general, attachments A through D to this Policy are as follows: - a.
-Attachment "A" List of authorized individuals who may approve wire transfers. - b.
+I.-AUTHORIZATION OF WIREELECTRONIC TRANSFERS BY THE CITY.

+- 1. In general, attachments A through D to this Policyelectronic transfer responsibilities and processes are as follows: - a.
+Attachment "A" Listset by the Director of authorized individuals who may approve wire transfers. - b.
 Attachment "B" Designation of Custodial/Safekeeping Agent. - c.
-Attachment "C" List of authorized Investment Pools. - d.
+Attachment "C" List of authorized Finance in accordance with banking resolutions adopted by the City Council and the Investment Pools. - d.
 Attachment "D" List of authorized Paying Agents.